What is Flood Insurance?

 Flood Insurance Specific Coverage

-Flood Insurance protects two type of insurable risks neither available options cover land and any damages to the land caused by flood.
+Flood Insurance protects two types of insurable risks neither available options cover land and any damages to the land caused by a flood.

 - Property (Building Coverage)